hmac/kite/README.md

 ```

 JS compilation will produce a single minified JS file that exports your main
 function.
-In addition, you can compile any individual Lam module to JS provided
+In addition, you can compile any individual Kite module to JS provided
 it doesn't export any IO functions.

 # Standard Library